The Brother of Daphne: Background

-Mercer was living in London and working as a barrister at the time these stories were written.
+Mercer was living in London and working as a barrister at the time the stories were written.
 He had sold short stories previously to Punch (1910), The Harmsworth Red magazine (1910) and Pearson's Magazine (1910 and 1912) before developing a working relationship with The Windsor Magazine that continued (with breaks during the war years and between 1929 and 1935) until the magazine's final issue in 1939.
 The Berry family characters first appear in "The Babes in the Wood" in Pearson's in September 1910, in a story that has never appeared in book form.